fibonaccirabbits/visual_python/PITCHME.md

 ---

 #### Python and libraries
-Downoad and install a package manager: [Anaconda](https://www.anaconda.com/download/)
+Download and install a package manager: [Anaconda](https://www.anaconda.com/download/)